UNFORTUNATE UPDATE from @NotionHQ:

 UPDATE: This approach may not currently work.
 I’ve reached out to Notion to see if they can shed some light on why it stopped working.
+We now know the feature is currently unsupported.

 Earlier today I was experimenting with Notion when I discovered that you can trigger a Mac OS Finder window to pop up in using the File block type, and it allows all sorts of URI types.
 I experimented with